simplyRoba/qmk_userspace/README.md

 This is the splitkb userspace repository which allows for an external set of QMK keymaps with halcyon modules to be defined and compiled.
 This is useful for users who want to maintain their own keymaps without having to fork the splitkb QMK or vial repository.

-If you want to compile firmware without any modules you can also use the [main qmk_userspace repo](https://github.com/qmk/qmk_userspace) but it would require some extra setup.
+If you want to compile firmware without any modules you can also use the [main qmk_userspace repo](https://github.com/qmk/qmk_userspace).

 If the keyboard has not been merged yet to the main branch of QMK you may need to edit the workflow, for that see [Extra info](#extra-info)